erskinejohn/azure-stack-docs/azure-stack/operator/azure-stack-validate-pki-certs.md

 **Resolution**: Follow the tool's guidance in the details section under each set of tests for each certificate.

-## Perform platform as a service certificate validation
+## Perform App Services certificate validation

-Use these steps to prepare and validate the Azure Stack PKI certificates for platform as a service (PaaS) certificates, if SQL/MySQL or App Services deployments are planned.
+Use these steps to prepare and validate the Azure Stack PKI certificates for App Services certificates, if App Services deployments or secret rotation are planned.

 1. Install **AzsReadinessChecker** from a PowerShell prompt (5.1 or above), by running the following cmdlet: